Akabenko/Gmod-Spherical-Sky/README.md

 - Sky Brightness Scale (`brightness`) — Defines how bright the sky is.

 ### Spherical sky for Addon creators
-You can add your sky texture to this addon, using cofig hook:
+You can add your sky texture to this addon, using config hook:

 ```lua
 hook.Add("ConfigSphericalSky", "MySkyConfig", function()